 Credits: 24 contact hours (8 online and 16 on-site) from EIM Institutes of Health Professions

 EIM Program Applicability: None.

-Prerequisites: This course requires participants to have either attended an EIM CT WI or specific post professional coursework in manipulation.
+Prerequisites: This course requires participants to have either attended an EIM Cervical Thoracic Weekend Intensive or specific post professional coursework in manipulation.
 Additionally PTs with FAAOMPT and MTC are eligible.
 EIM reserves the right to accept or waive prerequisites based on individual background and course work

 Appropriate dress: Participants are asked to bring appropriate attire for lab sessions (i.e. shorts and t-shirts and sports bras for women) and air-conditioned environments throughout the day (i.e. warm-up or work-out clothes).